cli05/meetHere/README.md

 # Project Overview: MeetHere
-- web-based application designed to streamline group coordination for any community.
+A web-based application designed to streamline group coordination for any community.
 It solves the two most common friction points in group work: finding a time when everyone is free and finding a location that is geographically fair for all attendees.
 By integrating a "when2meet" style availability grid with Google Maps API location triangulation, MeetHere calculates the optimal building/location for a meeting based on where members are coming from, wrapped in a spirited "Apple" UI.

 ## Features
 - log in system